indigotech/taq-github-bot/src/data/github/tracks/track-4/steps/step-1.md

-# Task 1 - Integrate the app with the server
+# Step 1 - Integrate the app with the server

 Your task is to get all data from the inputs in the screen and send it to the server with an HTTP request.